Vove Financial | Part 1

 Transitioning clients with a project plan

-Prime Advisory has two divisions – Prime Wealth and Prime Accounting – which together looks after more than 1500 clients.
+Prime Advisory has two divisions – Prime Wealth and Prime Accounting – which together services more than 1000 clients and approximately $800 million funds under advice.

-Based in Sydney and with a 20-year history, the advice and accounting practice services a broad range of clients including retirees and pre-retirees which include doctors, lawyers and small businesses, and the total business has advises on approximately $800 million funds under advice.
+Based in Sydney and with a 20-year history, the advice and accounting practices service a broad range of clients, including retirees and pre-retirees which include doctors, lawyers and small businesses.

 “We are a dynamic business, open to change and always looking for improvements,” said Rodgers.